stx3plus1/strlx/README.md

 Makefile does this automatically, so compilation is suggested.

 ## Compile
-Compilation for Linux, OS X and GNU (Hurd).
+Compilation for Linux, OS X and the Hurd.

-<sub>Remember to set CC to your compiler if you aren't using gcc, or clang aliased to "gcc" (Apple...)</sub>
+Remember to set CC to your compiler if you aren't using gcc and your compiler does not provide it.
+<sub>or clang aliased to "gcc" (Apple...)</sub>

 `make && sudo make install && make install-config`